gemvc/stcms/src/setup/README.md

 ## For React Developers
 - Build components in `/assets/js/components/`
 - Use Vite for fast dev/build
-- Mount components anywhere in Twig pages/templates
+- Mount components anywhere in Twig templates
 - Use JWT (if present) for authenticated API requests
 - Leverage the asset() function for static file URLs